plamascus/emerogue/Moka_Changelog.md

 # CHANGELOG

-No actual versioning, as I am not sure if I want to do it and possibly fuck up my save in the future.
+27/10/2024
+- Fixed the honey tree for good.
+Sorry.
+- Adjusted the saveblock2.
+Thank you kleenex
+- Ridemon that can swim shouldn't jump off the cliff or the bridge onto the land.
+Seems to be an unintended behavior because I don't notice this problem on other ridemons

+23/10/2024
+- Curses bonus included in the multiplier.
+Each unstackable Curse adds +0.2x, while each stackable Curse adds +0.1x at 1, +0.2x at 2, and +0.25x at 3 or more

 22/10/2024
-- Custom settings for some of my features are added, in case you'd rather keep vanilla system Currently includes the new difficulty reward system and ridemon control
+- Custom settings for some of my features are added, in case you'd rather keep vanilla system.
+Currently includes the new difficulty reward system and ridemon control
 - Reward is now scaled off the multiplier if you have the new difficulty reward system on
 - Adjusted more stuff, now difficulty reward should also affect rewards you can claim.
 Color coded similarly to the vanilla system